GrCOTE7/GrCOTE7/README.md

 - 👀 I’m interested in ... ??? → (Even [*AI*](https://www.silicon.fr/supercalculateurs-10-systemes-puissants-465864.html) can't know that...)

-- 🌱 I’m currently learning to use of Apify
+- 🌱 I’m currently learning to use of Apify with Python langage

 - 💞️ I’m looking to collaborate on any repository